sophgo/tpu-mlir/docs/quick_start/source_en/07_quantization.rst

      - output quantization table
    * - global_compare_layers
      - N
-     - global compare layers, for example:\'layer1,layer2\' or \'layer1:0.3,layer2:0.7\'
+     - global compare layers, for example: ``layer1,layer2`` or ``layer1:0.3,layer2:0.7``
    * - fp_type
      - N
      - float type of mix precision
    * - loss_table
      - N
-     - output all loss of layers if each layer is quantized to f16
+     - Specify the name of the file that holds the loss values for all layers quantized to floating point type, default is ``full_loss_table.txt``

-Install Graphviz first:
+In this example, the default calibration of 10 images is used, you need install Graphviz first:

 .. code-block:: shell